panoply/syncify/readme.md

 #### Gulp

 If you're using a tool like [Gulp](https://gulpjs.com), you can call upon the sync from within a task function and it will initialize when the task is triggered.
+This approach allows you process files before they are passed to Syncify and work from a `src` directory.

 ```javascript
 import sync from 'shopify-sync'